Bort: Algorithms and Applications

 Optimal Subarchitecture Extraction (OSE)

-OSE is a computational problem: it is an abstract, formalized way to understand and solve the (more applied) model compression problem.
+OSE is a computational problem: it is an abstract, formalised way to understand and solve the (more applied) model compression problem.
 It's not the only way to solve this applied version, as we will see in a minute, but it it happens to have very nice computational properties (i.e., it admits an FPTAS).

 The model compression problem can be semi-informally stated as follows: given an input network, and two search spaces (architectural parameters and hyperparameter sets to try out), find an optimal subarchitecture such that its inference speed, parameter size, and error rate are all minimal accross all possible architectures.
 The addition of architectural parameters in the objective is what turns model compression into OSE.

-Aside, note how OSE is different from weight pruning: weight pruning takes in a trained network and returns a pruned network that is faster, smaller, and generalizes well.
+Aside, note how OSE is different from weight pruning: weight pruning takes in a trained network and returns a pruned network that is faster, smaller, and generalises well.
 OSE takes in an untrained network, along with the architectural parameters, and returns an untrained network with optimal guarantees (more on this in a bit).
 This is because, by the Lottery Ticket Hypothesis, there should be--loosely speaking--an optimal arrangement of the weights that is insensitive to pruning.
 This comparison is highlighted in the original OSE paper, and, as a matter of fact, the existence of the Lottery Ticket Hypothesis was a partial inspiration towards my work on OSE.
 The authors later (roughly at the time I was done with OSE) applied some algorithms to solve weight pruning via the Lottery Ticket Hypothesis to BERT with great results.
 I personally think that either approach is valid depending on the user, since it's more about having the right tool for the job.

-Back to OSE, it is clear that this is a multi-objective optimization problem over a humongous-dimensional space, spanned by every possible architectural parameter combination.
+Back to OSE, it is clear that this is a multi-objective optimisation problem over a humongous-dimensional space, spanned by every possible architectural parameter combination.
 Surprisingly, it is an easy problem to solve when you only care about inference speed and parameter size: it's in P via a reduction from Single-source SP!
 On the other hand, OSE becomes highly non-trivial when we consider all three objective functions.
 However, as I keep mentioning, OSE admits an FPTAS.

 An FPTAS for OSE

-To be clear, the generalized version of OSE admits an FPTAS.
+To be clear, the generalised version of OSE admits an FPTAS.
 However, my paper only describes an FPTAS for a (admittedly large) specific class of inputs.
 It is beyond my skills as a computer scientist to find an FPTAS for ALL inputs!
 The algorithm itself is quite simple (I'd say disappointingly short; check the paper), and it runs in polynomial time, as desired.
 To be honest, the proof of "FPTAS-ness" is relatively straightforward given a few definitions, but it's quite long.

 The key observation behind the algorithm is that neural networks present a polynomial correlation between the parameter size and the architectural parameters; and also between the inference speed and their architectural parameters.
 As an example, let's go back to our linear layer example, \(f(x) = ReLU(Ax + b)\).
 The dimensionality of the matrix \(A\) is, say, \(m \times n\).
 Then the parameter size of this layer (in terms of the architectural parameters) is \(p(f) = n(m + 1)\)--a polynomial!
 The same argument can be done with the inference speed, since computation is asymptotically the same regardless of the, well, computer.